0zitro/lsd/README.md

 # Specifies how the symlink arrow display, chars in both ascii and utf8
 symlink-arrow: ⇒

-# == Header ==
-# Whether to display block headers.
-# Possible values: false, true
-header: false

 # == Literal ==
-# Whether to show quotes on filenames.
+# Whether to print entry names without quoting
 # Possible values: false, true
 literal: false

 # == Truncate owner ==
-# How to truncate the username and group names for a file if they exceed a certain
+# How to truncate the username and group name for the file if they exceed a
-# number of characters.
+# certain number of characters.
 truncate-owner:
   # Number of characters to keep.
 By default, no truncation is done (empty value).
   after: